Top Menu

 Summary

 Obesity means having too much body fat.
 It is different from being overweight, which means weighing too much.
 Both terms mean that a person’s weight is greater than what’s considered healthy for his or her height.
-Children grow at different rates, so it isn’t always easy to know when a child is obese or overweight.
+Children grow at different rates, so it isn’t always easy to know when a child has obesity or is overweight.
 Ask your health care provider to check whether your child’s weight and height are in a healthy range.

 • Serving more fruits and vegetables